Malaysian Higher School Certificate: Grading system

 STPM grading system uses cumulative grade point average (CGPA) system.
 There are 11 grades in STPM, which are A, A-, B+, B, B-, C+, C, C-, D+, D and F, with F as the failing grade.
-GPA ranging between 4.00 and 0.00 is assigned to the grades, with A being 4.00, D being 1.00, and F being 0.00.
+GPA ranging between 4.00 and 0.00 is assigned to the grades, with A being 4.00, B being 3.00, C being 2.00, D being 1.00, and F being 0.00.

-Grade C and above is considered principal pass, while grade between C- and D is considered partial pass.
+Grade C and above is considered principal pass, while grade between C− and D is considered partial pass.
 Grade F is considered fail.

 After the term or repeat exam, the paper grades for the term or repeated term will be released shortly afterwards.
-The grades for school-based assessments, if available, are released with Term 3 results.
+The grades for school-based assessments, if available, are released with Semester 3 results.

-Overall results are released shortly after the release of Repeat 1, Repeat 2 and Term 3 results.
+Overall results are released shortly after the release of Repeat 1, Repeat 2 and Semester 3 results.
 In the overall results, each subject is graded based on the weighted average marks of all papers in the subject.
-If a candidate has repeated a paper, then the highest mark between the original and the repeat paper will be taken.
+If a candidate has repeated a paper, then the higher mark between the original and the repeat paper will be taken.

 The CGPA for the overall results is calculated by taking the average of GPA of four best performed subjects, including General Studies.

 Admissions to Malaysian public universities require CGPA of at least 2.00 and above, with principal passes in three subjects including General Studies.
 On the other hand, local private universities accept students with only two principal passes without considering the requirement of CGPA.